Nikolay-Lysenko/Nikolay-Lysenko.github.io/_posts/2024-03-31-brief-history-of-polyphonic-music-in-xii-xviii-centuries.markdown

 Even so the scale of Ionian mode is the same as that of natural major and the scale of Aeolian mode is the same as that of natural minor, similarities to tonal music are occasional.
 The following properties, innate to tonal music, are absent:
 * gravitation to tonic which plays the role of universal center (only nearby unstable pitches are attracted by the first scale degree in modal music),
 * the need to clarify current tonality (e.g., ending the melody on the tonic),
-* possibility to support melody with chords that make it more comprehensible.
+* possibility to support melody with chords which make it more comprehensible.

 As for monophony, it looks like the things are simpler — there is only one voice.
 Actually, not at all — there is only one independent voice.
 In particular, a male choir and a female choir could sing the same melody simultaneously and in the same rhythm, but with an octave interval.
 Every other consonant interval could be used instead of the octave as well, but, as a rule, at the very beginning and at the very end the interval should be equal to the octave.
 One of the voices does not change its pitch at first, so that the chosen interval occurs instead of the octave, and at the end also stops changing pitch, so that the last interval becomes the octave again.
 Moreover, at least since the IX century there were so-called free organums in which the second voice, repeating the rhythm of the main voice, could form changing intervals.
 However, the second voice did not have its own full-fledged dynamics, and hence there was only one independent voice.

-If one wants to listen to any of the composers who wrote monophonic chants, I suggest to start with, say, Hildegard of Bingen (1098–1179).
+If one wants to listen to monophonic chants, it is possible to start with works by Hildegard of Bingen (1098–1179).

 #### Polyphony in the Midlde Ages